University of the Philippines Los Baños

-The university has played an influential role in Asian agriculture and biotechnology due to its pioneering efforts in plant breeding and bioengineering, particularly in the development of high-yielding and pest-resistant crops.
-In recognition of its work, it was awarded the Ramon Magsaysay Award for International Understanding in 1977.
-Six of its research units are classified as Centers of Excellence in Research via Presidential decree, and it hosts a number of local and international research centers, including the International Rice Research Institute (IRRI), ASEAN Center for Biodiversity, World Agroforestry Centre, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).

 UPLB offers more than 100 degree programs in various disciplines through its nine colleges and two schools, 29 of which are undergraduate degree programs.
 As of 2021, nine academic programs were recognized by the Commission on Higher Education as Centers of Excellence while one program was recognized as Center of Development.
+UPLB is also home to several National Centers of Excellence in the Basic Sciences, notably the Institute of Mathematical Sciences, the Institute of Chemistry, and the Institute of Biological Sciences.